bretcope/arguer/README.md

 test('hello', 'world');
 ```

-we might intuitively think `'world'` would be a better fit for argument `c` since it's a string; however, it be assigned to argument `b` because arguments are evaluated in-order and `b` can match anything.
+we might intuitively think `'world'` would be a better fit for argument `c` since it's a string; however, it will be assigned to argument `b` because arguments are evaluated in-order and `b` can match anything.
 Therefore, this will output:

 ```javascript
 { a: 'hello', b: 'world', c: undefined }